Child Neglect - Tulsa Trial Attorneys

 (1) the use, possession, sale, or manufacture of illegal drugs,

 (3) sexual acts or materials that are not age- appropriate 1 O.S.
 1-1-105

 Child Neglect - Punishment

 Any parent or other person who shall willfully or maliciously engage in child neglect shall, upon conviction, be punished by imprisonment in the custody of the Department of Corrections not exceeding life imprisonment, or by imprisonment in a county jail not exceeding one (1) year, or by a minimum fine of Five Hundred Dollars ($500.00) and a maximum of Five Thousand Dollars ($5,000.00), or both such fine and imprisonment.
 21 O.S.
 843.5(C)

 Charged with Child Neglect in Oklahoma

 Child related offenses, are only second to murder as the most serious crimes that a person can be charged with in Oklahoma.
-Not only do you face the potential of serious prison time, but you also may lose the rights to continue being your child’s parent.
+Not only do you face the potential of serious prison time, but you also may lose the rights to continue being your child’s parent or guardian.

 Don’t settle for hiring an attorney, hire a team.
 Hire the best lawyers for the job.
 Make sure you hire a firm that has experience in both serious criminal felony litigation and DHS juvenile cases.
 Let an experienced team of attorneys help guide you through this scary time.
 Make sure that your attorney is experienced, aggressive, and compassionate.